 Prime Minister Hun Sen before Cambodia's 2017 Commune Elections issued orders to try clear up what he felt was a misconception that MFIs were integrated with government.
-However, although banners were posted outside commune halls to announce this (pictured above), no formal changes were made to operating arrangements.
+However, although banners were posted outside commune halls to announce this (pictured below), no formal changes were made to operating arrangements.
 The fact is this remains an important form of supplementary income for low-level officials on very small salaries.
 (US$222 per month for commune chief, $40 for village chief.)

 The banner showing MFIs posted outside all Commune Offices

 4 Witnessing at close-hand how MFIs operate.